gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The first element 'id' is the group name of the OSCORE group or an array of group names for the OSCORE groups for which the specified information applies.
 In particular 'id' MUST NOT refer to OSCORE groups that are signature-only groups.

 * The second element 'ecdh_alg' is a CBOR integer or a CBOR text string indicating the ECDH algorithm used in the OSCORE group identified by 'gname'.
-Values are taken from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
+Values are taken from the "Value" column of the "COSE Algorithms" registry {{COSE.Algorithms}}.

 * The third element 'ecdh_parameters' is a CBOR array indicating the parameters of the ECDH algorithm used in the OSCORE group identified by 'gname'.
-Its format and value are the same of the COSE capabilities array for the algorithm indicated in 'ecdh_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
+Its format and value are the same of the COSE capabilities array for the algorithm indicated in 'ecdh_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" registry {{COSE.Algorithms}}.

 * The fourth element 'ecdh_key_parameters' is a CBOR array indicating the parameters of the keys used with the ECDH algorithm in the OSCORE group identified by 'gname'.
 Its content depends on the value of 'ecdh_alg'.
-In particular, its format and value are the same of the COSE capabilities array for the COSE key type of the keys used with the algorithm indicated in 'ecdh_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}}.
+In particular, its format and value are the same of the COSE capabilities array for the COSE key type of the keys used with the algorithm indicated in 'ecdh_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" registry {{COSE.Key.Types}}.

 * The fifth element 'pub_key_enc' is a CBOR integer indicating the encoding of public keys used in the OSCORE group identified by 'gname'.
-It takes value from the "Label" column of the "COSE Header Parameters" Registry {{COSE.Header.Parameters}} (REQ6).
+It takes value from the "Label" column of the "COSE Header Parameters" registry {{COSE.Header.Parameters}} (REQ6).
 Acceptable values denote an encoding that MUST explicitly provide the full set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).
 The same considerations and guidelines for the 'pub_key_enc' element of 'sign_info' (see {{ssec-token-post}}) apply.

 The CDDL notation {{RFC8610}} of the 'ecdh_info' parameter is given below.